 Charé is proud of her time at Gonzaga as well as the example she sets for her family by being the first to graduate from college.

-Charé graduated from Gonzaga in 2015 and currently works in Chicago for City Year, an organization that helps at risk students succeed in school.
+Charé graduated from Gonzaga in 2015 and currently works in San Francisco for the YMCA as an Assistant Site Coordinator.

 Pay it Forward”—Rene from Tacoma, WA

 Rene credits mentors for helping him reach success.
 At Gonzaga he learned to be a leader so that he may give back to his community and support young people from similarly difficult backgrounds.

 Rene graduated in 2014 and is currently teaching high school and coaching where he grew up.

 “Become the Best Person”—Yachana from Reedsport, OR